gjeschke/MMMx/docs/source/ensemble_analysis.rst

 ``save``
 ---------------------------------

-Save ensemble to a single PDB file
+Save ensemble to a single PDB file and a tab-separated file with weights

 .. code-block:: matlab